gkudelis/gkudelis.github.io/posts/_prime-number-generator.md

 algorithm described by Prof. O'Neill, show how to implement it in Python and make a quick performance comparison with the trial division algorithm.

+I'd like to take the opportunity to thank my friend [Bram Geron](https://bram.xyz/blog/) for his input and help while I was experimenting with some of the different possible implemenetations, working through the differences in complexity and learning about the different tools out there.
+At least for me this sort of process is way more fun and rewarding when you can share it with others and bounce ideas off each other.

 ### Generator functions

 In Python generator functions are one of the ways to create iterators, which